quorrajs/Quorra-docs/Getting started/Request Lifecycle.md

 ```

 Listeners to this event will be run before request to your application.
 This event can be helpful for global
-filtering or global modification of responses.
+filtering or global modification of requests and responses.
 You may register them in one of your start files.